mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `pit_enabled` - (Optional) - Flag that indicates if the cluster uses Point-in-Time backups.
 If set to true, provider_backup_enabled must also be set to true.
 * `provider_backup_enabled` - (Optional) Flag indicating if the cluster uses Cloud Provider Snapshots for backups.

     If true, the cluster uses Cloud Provider Snapshots for backups.
-If providerBackupEnabled and backupEnabled are false, the cluster does not use Atlas backups.
+If provider_backup_enabled and backup_enabled are false, the cluster does not use Atlas backups.

     You cannot enable cloud provider snapshots if you have an existing cluster in the project with Continuous Backups enabled.

+    You must set this value to true for NVMe clusters.

 * `backing_provider_name` - (Optional) Cloud service provider on which the server for a multi-tenant cluster is provisioned.

     This setting is only valid when providerSetting.providerName is TENANT and providerSetting.instanceSizeName is M2 or M5.